neoxic/lua-mongo/doc/collection.md

 end
 ```

-except that it avoids creating a temporary [Cursor] object.
+except that it avoids creating a temporary [Cursor] handle.

 ### collection:getName()
 Returns the name of `collection`.